 Conversely, some of the places poorest in health hardly consume any of these essential fats.
 When the term ‘fat’ became a feared word somewhere back in the 1980s, processed and ‘reduced fat’ foods started taking the place of whole, organic foods - especially those containing healthy fats.
 A legendary 1984 TIME Magazine issue came to the conclusion that after $150 million spent on research (the most expensive in medical history at the time), fats and cholesterol were a very bad thing.

-Since then, good fats like grass-fed butter, coconut oil, avocado, nuts and fish have been very slowly making their way back into mainstream awareness, but as a nation many people are still not informed about which types we need to be consuming, and ‘fat’ is still a scary word.
+Since then, good fats like grass-fed butter, coconut oil, avocado, nuts and fish have been very slowly making their way back into mainstream awareness.
+However, as a nation, many people are still not informed about which types we need to be consuming, and ‘fat’ is still a scary word.

-From my personal experience, I’ve found that supplementing with omega 3 fish oils like the Omega 3 Max supplements has had a huge impact on my physical and mental energy levels, ability to concentrate, mood, and ability to heal when an injury occurs.
-As a Yoga teacher, it’s almost expected that I ‘should’ avoid all animal products in order to adhere to the moral principle of ‘ahimsa’ which means ‘non-harming’.
+From my personal experience, I’ve found that supplementing with Omega 3 Superba Krill Oil has had a huge impact on my physical and mental energy levels, ability to concentrate, mood, and ability to heal when an injury occurs.
+As a yoga teacher, it’s almost expected that I ‘should’ avoid all animal products in order to adhere to the moral principle of ‘ahimsa’ which means ‘non-harming’.